gwhiteheadfayar/EVT_challenge/README.md

 # How to Run:
-1. Pull the files from this repository in the command prompt using "git clone [repository link]".
+1. Pull the files from this repository in the command prompt using ```git clone [repository link]```.
-2. Once the repo is cloned,
+2. Once the repo is cloned, you're going to need to create an SSL directory.
+Git doesn't allow empty folders, otherwise I would have left it there.
+3. Find OpenSSL.exe within git's directory and modify this command to fit your ssl folder, then run it: ```openssl req -x509 -newkey rsa:4096 -keyout YOUR_SSL_FOLDER/nginx-selfsigned.key -out YOUR_SSL_FOLDER/nginx-selfsigned.crt -days 365``` to create new SSL certificates.
+These will only be valid for a year, denoted by -days 365.
+You can cahnge it to be however long you wish.
+4. After generating the certificate and key and placing them in the correct folder of the project directory, make sure docker is running.
+5. Run the shell script, "start.sh".
+This will build the container and run it.
+6. Navigate to https://localhost, and you will see index.html is up for viewing.

+# How to Stop:
+1. In the project directory, use the command ```docker ps``` to see the active processes.
+If the container is active, you will see a table of details.
+Copy the container ID.
+2. Run ```docker stop [CONTAINER ID]```.